10 Industrials Stocks With Whale Alerts In Today's Session - Benzinga

 Explanation

-• Regarding CHPT CHPT, we observe a call option sweep with bearish sentiment.
-It expires in 1 day(s) on June 3, 2022.
-Parties traded 167 contract(s) at a $12.00 strike.
-This particular call needed to be split into 27 different trades to become filled.
-The total cost received by the writing party (or parties) was $34.9K, with a price of $209.0 per contract.
-There were 6035 open contracts at this strike prior to today, and today 2180 contract(s) were bought and sold.
+• Regarding AAL AAL, we observe a put option sweep with bearish sentiment.
+It expires in 221 day(s) on January 20, 2023.
+Parties traded 978 contract(s) at a $10.00 strike.
+This particular put needed to be split into 33 different trades to become filled.
+The total cost received by the writing party (or parties) was $138.9K, with a price of $142.0 per contract.
+There were 176170 open contracts at this strike prior to today, and today 14260 contract(s) were bought and sold.

-• For GE GE, we notice a put option trade that happens to be bullish, expiring in 106 day(s) on September 16, 2022.
-This event was a transfer of 19 contract(s) at a $90.00 strike.
-The total cost received by the writing party (or parties) was $25.9K, with a price of $1365.0 per contract.
-There were 4470 open contracts at this strike prior to today, and today 262 contract(s) were bought and sold.
+• For UBER UBER, we notice a put option trade that happens to be neutral, expiring in 4 day(s) on June 17, 2022.
+This event was a transfer of 3900 contract(s) at a $25.00 strike.
+The total cost received by the writing party (or parties) was $1.2 million, with a price of $325.0 per contract.
+There were 21621 open contracts at this strike prior to today, and today 4982 contract(s) were bought and sold.

-• For FDX FDX, we notice a call option sweep that happens to be bullish, expiring in 43 day(s) on July 15, 2022.
-This event was a transfer of 202 contract(s) at a $240.00 strike.
-This particular call needed to be split into 3 different trades to become filled.
-The total cost received by the writing party (or parties) was $112.1K, with a price of $555.0 per contract.
-There were 4571 open contracts at this strike prior to today, and today 224 contract(s) were bought and sold.
+• For UAL UAL, we notice a put option sweep that happens to be bearish, expiring in 95 day(s) on September 16, 2022.
+This event was a transfer of 282 contract(s) at a $35.00 strike.
+This particular put needed to be split into 22 different trades to become filled.
+The total cost received by the writing party (or parties) was $108.5K, with a price of $385.0 per contract.
+There were 11794 open contracts at this strike prior to today, and today 649 contract(s) were bought and sold.

-• Regarding CLVT CLVT, we observe a call option trade with bullish sentiment.
-It expires in 232 day(s) on January 20, 2023.
-Parties traded 100 contract(s) at a $12.50 strike.
-The total cost received by the writing party (or parties) was $39.7K, with a price of $397.0 per contract.
-There were 5 open contracts at this strike prior to today, and today 100 contract(s) were bought and sold.
+• Regarding CHPT CHPT, we observe a call option trade with bullish sentiment.
+It expires in 221 day(s) on January 20, 2023.
+Parties traded 200 contract(s) at a $10.00 strike.
+The total cost received by the writing party (or parties) was $77.0K, with a price of $385.0 per contract.
+There were 5479 open contracts at this strike prior to today, and today 301 contract(s) were bought and sold.

 Options Alert Terminology